jfrdev/Overs-ttere/README.markdown

 us to have done every week.
 Furthermore our current process is also tracked.

 ## List of pending issues

-* Implement blocks and lookups in the parser
+* Implement blocks
 * Test lexer and compiler together
+* Write the parts of the report on lexer and parser

 ## Implemented

-* Almost every element of the lexer
+* The lexer should be done (test it before removing this parenthesis)
-* Most of the parser (check precedence)
+* The parser is almost done (check precedence and test it)

 ## Expected Milestones